 Course description

-Outcome 1: Students will be able to compare and contrast various domestic animal production systems.
+Outcome 1: Compare and contrast various domestic animal production systems.

-Outcome 2: Students will be able to apply basic knowledge of animal nutrition, genetics, reproduction and physiology to domestic animal species.
+Outcome 2: Apply basic knowledge of animal nutrition, genetics, reproduction, and physiology to domestic animal species.

 This course is an elective and not required for Animal Science majors.